mteen1/mteen1/README.md

 - 👋 Hi, I’m @mtinmh
 - 👀 I’m interested in Data Science, Computer vision and ...
-- 🌱 I’m currently learning Tensorflow and openc
+- 🌱 I’m currently learning Tensorflow and opencv
 - 💞️ I’m looking to collaborate on python projects
 - 📫 you can reach me me via email: matinmoharami@yahoo.com